Purity decay rate in random circuits with different configurations of gates: Introduction

 Studying different circuits and different bipartitions we find that one has $\leff \neq \lambda_2$ rather generically, and not just for the S configuration.
 The BW circuit where $\leff=\lambda_2$ is therefore special.
 Based on our results we make a conjecture that $\leff$ depends on the number of bipartition boundaries that fall in the S and in the BW section of a circuit.

-Section~\ref{sec:II} of the paper will be dedicated to the formalism that we use to describe average purity in random quantum circuits.
-In subsection~\ref{sec:IIA} we give a description of the circuits that we use and talk about the Markov chain description of purity evolution.
-In the subsection~\ref{sec:IIB} we describe the method from \cite{marko_22} used to reduce the dimensionality of the problem.
-In section~\ref{sec:III} we shall analyze purity for bipartitions that cut the first $k$ qubits from the others, i.e. single-cut bipartitions.
-We shall derive the reduced transfer matrix for different random quantum circuits and calculate the effective decay $\leff$.
-Lastly, in sec.~\ref{sec:IV} we generalize the results obtained in sec.~\ref{sec:III} for arbitrary bipartitions.
+Section~\ref{sec:II} of the paper is dedicated to the formalism that we use to describe average purity in random quantum circuits.
+In section~\ref{sec:IIA} we give a description of the circuits that we use and talk about the Markov chain description of purity evolution.
+In the section~\ref{sec:IIB} we describe the method from \cite{marko_22} used to reduce the dimensionality of the problem.
+In Sec.~\ref{sec:III} we shall analyze purity for bipartitions that cut the first $k$ qubits from the others, i.e., single-cut bipartitions.
+We derive the reduced transfer matrix for different random quantum circuits and calculate the effective decay $\leff$.
+Lastly, in sec.~\ref{sec:IV} we generalize the results obtained in sec.~\ref{sec:III} to arbitrary bipartitions.